 Benign Prostatic Hyperplasia

-Saw palmetto may be beneficial in treating benign prostatic hyperplasia (BPH) and prostate enlargement, as shown by a 2014 randomized controlled trial that found this particularly true when combined with other natural therapies [7].
+Saw palmetto may be beneficial in treating benign prostatic hyperplasia (BPH) and prostate enlargement, as shown by a 2014 randomized controlled trial by the NIH that found this particularly true when combined with other natural therapies [5].

 Prostate Cancer

-Studies show that saw palmetto might inhibit the growth of prostate cancer cells [8].
+Palmetto might inhibit the growth of prostate cancer cells.

-One study found that saw palmetto could be an effective treatment for individuals with prostate cancer, showing the potential to slow the growth.
-[10].
+Saw palmetto could be an effective treatment for individuals with prostate cancer, showing the potential to slow the growth.

 “Evidence related to saw palmetto’s ability to improve prostate health and urinary function is mixed.
 Some studies report that it may improve urine flow and reduce nighttime urination, but others find no effect.
 More research is needed.”